 Can You Apply for a Green Card While on a Tourist Visa?

-However, you can’t enter the U.S. on a visitor or tourist visa with the intention of applying for a green card.
+One important point to make and be aware of so you don’t jeopardize your status is you can’t enter the U.S. on a visitor or tourist visa with the intention of applying for a green card and filing the I-485 application.
 It is only appropriate for you to visit the U.S. and decide to apply for a green card after you’re already here.
-If U.S. Customs and Immigration Services questions your intent – meaning, if USCIS believes you came to the U.S. on a tourist visa with the intent of adjusting your status – you will be responsible for proving that you decided to apply for a green card after you arrived, not before.

 - You have a qualifying family member who is a U.S. citizen or lawful permanent resident